anhem/test-populator/README.md

 ### randomValues

 Set to true will randomize everything.
 When set to false fixed values will be used.
 I.e. populating the same class twice will give the same result.

 ### setterPrefix

 (Applied when using strategy: SETTER)

 Use setters with a different format than set*

+### accessNonPublicConstructor

+Controls whether to allow access to private constructors when populating.

 ### overridePopulates